LeetLLM

 The host, not the model, owns the stop condition, the policy checks, the human gate, the audit log, and the final verification.

-Risk classification table for e-commerce support actions
+Risk classification table for CI dashboard actions

 Cost and latency realities